Algebraic Diversity: Group-Theoretic Spectral Estimation from Single Observations: Introduction

 \begin{enumerate} \item \textbf{Single-snapshot rank-lift.} The group-averaged estimator produces a full-rank ($M \times M$) covariance estimate from a single $M$-dimensional observation, using any finite group, including the cyclic group $\mathbb{Z}_M$.
 This eliminates the cold-start period in adaptive systems that conventionally require $L \geq 2M$ snapshots before subspace methods can operate.

-\item \textbf{Processing gain of $10\log_{10}(M)$~dB.} The algebraic averaging over $M$ group elements yields an output SNR improvement of $10\log_{10}(M)$~dB relative to the single-observation SNR, with no tuning parameters and no multi-snapshot requirement.
-For an $M = 64$ element array, this is an 18~dB gain from one measurement.
-This gain is identical to the classical beamforming gain of an $M$-element spatial array, establishing that the gain is a property of group order, not of physical sensor count.
+\item \textbf{Group gain of $10\log_{10}(M)$~dB.} For a signal matched to the group, the algebraic averaging over the $M$ matched directions yields an output SNR improvement of up to $10\log_{10}(M)$~dB relative to the single-observation SNR, with no tuning parameters and no multi-snapshot requirement.
+For an $M = 64$ element array, this is up to an 18~dB gain from one measurement.
+This mirrors the classical beamforming gain of an $M$-element spatial array for matched signals, with the gain set by the effective dimension of the matched group (equal to $M$ for the order-$M$ cyclic group) rather than by physical sensor count.

 \item \textbf{Latency elimination via PASE.} The PASE optimality result (Theorem~\ref{thm:pase}) establishes that exactly $n = |G|$ group elements, typically $n = M$, are both necessary and sufficient.
 Systems that currently wait for $L \geq 2M$ temporal snapshots can instead act on the first observation, reducing adaptation latency from $L$ snapshot intervals to a single snapshot interval. \end{enumerate}